gost-dom/browser/README.md

 But just like the accessibility tree, this could be implemented in a new library depending only on the interface from here.

+## Terminology

+Some words inherntly have multiple meanings.

+- **Interface**.
+The IDL Specification defines _interfaces_; which are exposed in certain scopes, implemented by "classes" in JavaScript.
+  - The interfaces can be composed of _partial_ or _mixin_ interfaces.
+  - IDL Interfaces and mixin interfaces are represented in Go, and typically exposed as Go `interface` types.